rouskinlab/dreem/docs/source/module/aggregate/key_algos.rst

 The following table describes the aggregation of the bitvector into a set of per-residue counts (except for ``num_of_mutations`` which is per-read).

+Please refer to :ref:`bitvector` for the definition of the bits and the bitvector format.

 ======================= =========================================================================================================================
 **Aggregation**          **Description**
 ----------------------- -------------------------------------------------------------------------------------------------------------------------